kellybean19/Detecting-Humor-in-Yelp-Reviews-with-LSTMs/README.md

 The model that performed the best was the Bidirectional LSTM, which can be explained by the fact that humor is heavily context-dependent.
 For a given word, signals of humor can be given by surrounding words in both directions, not just forward.

 With 10% precision and 77% recall, the model is correctly labeling about 10% of the reviews the model is detecting as funny.
-Of those 10%, 77% of reviews are actually funny.
+Of those 10%, 77% of reviews are being returned.
 A high recall ensures we are not missing any funny reviews, which is important when using humor to increase engagement.